peak-gao/code-notes/JavaScript/js-notes-mini-1.md

                                             - Problem solved!

 ###### Module Closures
+The most common usage of closure in JavaScript is the module pattern
+    - Modules **let you define private implementation details** (*variables*, *functions*) that are hidden from the outside world, as well as a **public API that *is* accessible from the outside**
     - other code patterns which leverage the power of closure but which do not on the surface appear to be about callbacks
     - Let's examine the most powerful of them:the the ***module***:
         ```
         function foo() {